 *Quick Summary: The author adds a personal eulogy as a memorial to friend and former sponsor representative Edd Stonich.*

 Something made me wonder how my old friend Edd Stonich was doing, so I just did a web search.
 I haven’t talked to him in years, but for some reason I have missed him a lot lately.
-I am quite sad to see he passed away recently.
+I am quite sad to discover he passed away recently.

 Edd was the Marketing Manager for various DuPont products through the years.
 He was the absolute toughest guy in the world to work for.
 He was also the easiest.
 Once you got to understand how he wanted things done, life was a breeze.
 Until then – Whew!